UFC Freedom 250 Fight Week Update · June 14, 2026 · White House, Washington D.C.

 The biggest X-factor is not the White House itself.
 It is the loss of normal fight-night rhythm.
 Fighters build performance around routine: wake-up timing, meals, warm-ups, transportation, walkouts and corner communication.
 UFC Freedom 250 may alter several of those routines at once.
 That makes composure and adaptability more valuable than usual.

-Update note: Weather conditions should be checked during fight week, as outdoor factors may influence pacing and cardio.
+Update note: Weather and outdoor conditions should be checked again during fight week, especially after official weigh-ins and final broadcast timing updates.

 When is UFC Freedom 250?